-Make A Referral
+Make a Referral

-When Should You Refer to the SCC?
 You may find yourself in situations where it would be better for the student if you referred them to the SCC.
 Circumstances that may indicated that a referral is necessary may include the following:

-is more serious than you feel comfortable handling.
+- The problem is more serious than you feel comfortable handling.

-• You have helped as much as you can and further assistance is needed.
+- You have helped as much as you can and further assistance is needed.

-• You think your personal feelings about the student will interfere with your objectivity.
+- You think your personal feelings about the student will interfere with your objectivity.

-• The student admits that there is a problem but does not want to talk to you about it.
+- The student admits that there is a problem but does not want to talk to you about it.

-• The student asks for information or assistance that you are unable to provide.
+- The student asks for information or assistance that you are unable to provide.

-When faculty or staff members decide to refer a student to the SCC, it is recommended that the student be spoken to in a direct, straightforward manner in which concern for the student's welfare is demonstrated.
-It is recommended that faculty and staff make it clear that this referral to the SCC is based on observations of the student's behaviors.
+When faculty or staff members decide to refer a student to the SCC, we recommend that they speak to the student in a direct, straightforward manner in which concern for the student's welfare is demonstrated.
+We also recommend that faculty and staff make it clear that this referral to the SCC is based on observations of the student's behaviors.

 Students should make their own appointments if possible.
-You can assist this process by offering the student immediate use of your phone.
-To schedule an appointment at the SCC.
-The receptionist will arrange an intake appointment with a therapist as soon as possible.
+However, you can assist this process by walking the student over to the SCC at 201 Student Wellness Center during regular business hours (Monday through Friday 8:00 am to 5:00 pm).
+Alternatively, you may offer the student immediate use of your phone.
+The student can call 806-742-3674 to schedule an appointment at the SCC.
+The receptionist will arrange an initial assessment appointment with a therapist as soon as possible.

-Confidentiality of Services: It is very important for faculty and staff to understand that all SCC contacts with students are confidential.
+It is very important for faculty and staff to understand that all SCC contacts with students are confidential.
 Information about SCC contact with students cannot be released except upon a student's written request, in circumstances which would result in clear danger to the individual or others, or as may be required by law.
 Texas Tech University Student Counseling Center strictly adheres to this policy, which is in accordance with Texas state law.

 You are welcome to share information regarding a student with SCC staff.
 However, SCC staff must abide by the above guidelines and will not be able to respond without the student's consent.

-Referrals for additional services
+- Referrals for additional services

-Services Does the SCC Provide?
+What Other Services Does the SCC Provide?

-Outreach presentations and workshops
+- Outreach presentations and workshops

-Consultation with faculty/staff
+- Consultation with faculty/staff

-Training for predoctoral therapists
+- Training for pre-doctoral therapists

 201 Student Wellness Center